-Carnival Corporation, the world’s largest cruise company with 10 global cruise brands that collectively sail to more than 700 ports of call, owns and operates the Arison Maritime Center, home of the Center for Simulator Maritime Training Academy, also known as the CSMART Academy.
+Carnival Corporation, the world’s largest cruise company with a fleet of 102 ships and 9 global cruise line brands that visit more than 700 ports around the world, owns and operates the Arison Maritime Center, home of the Center for Simulator Maritime Training Academy, also known as the CSMART Academy.

-Opened in July 2009 and located in Almere, Netherlands, outside Amsterdam, the CSMART Academy established itself from the start as a world-class training center for safety and excellence in maritime operations.
-It features the most advanced simulator equipment, technology and instructional tools, which provide participants with a superior maritime training experience that emphasizes critical thinking, problem solving and decision-making.
+Opened in July 2009 and located in Almere, Netherlands, CSMART Academy established itself as a world-class training center for safety, sustainability and operational excellence in maritime operations.
+It features the most advanced simulator equipment, technology and instructional tools, which provide the Carnival Corporation Deck and Technical Officers with a superior maritime training experience that emphasizes critical thinking, problem solving and decision-making.

-The CSMART Academy sets a high standard for progressive training protocols for bridge and engineering officers, with one of the world’s most experienced maritime training faculties.
-The staff and faculty have helped pioneer ground-breaking advances – including Carnival Corporation’s function-based bridge and engineering management system, an approach never before implemented on such a large scale.
+CSMART Academy pioneered ground-breaking advances – including the role-based bridge and engineering management system, an approach never before implemented on such a large scale.

-Building on the CSMART Academy’s legacy of training excellence, in July 2016 Carnival Corporation expanded its training operations with the opening of the Arison Maritime Center, a spectacular, state-of-the-art campus featuring the CSMART Academy and the 176-room CSMART Hotel.
+In July 2016 Carnival Corporation expanded its training operations with the opening of the Arison Maritime Center, featuring CSMART Academy and CSMART Hotel.

 The center is named to honor the legacy of the Arison family, which founded and grew Carnival Corporation into the world’s largest cruise company.